MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/filteringRules/filteringRule/scanHeaders/add.md

-Adding HTTP Headers for Filtering Rules <add>
+Adding HTTP Headers for Filtering Rules &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview